Nexxus/NSK/README.md

 ## Installation

 In order to install Nexxus, you need to open a Windows command prompt, Linux terminal or SSH connection (like with Putty).
 Some steps below might require more user rights, ie. when you get permission denied errors.
 In that case prepend the command with the _sudo_ command.
+We advise not to install the Nexxus application using the _root_ user.

 If this manual is too brief for you, more than enough information can be found on the internet, as these steps are very regular for a Symfony 3 application.